 Similar to the DASH diet, one area a lot of modern diets are weak in is dealing with the quality of the recommended foods.
 As far as I could tell, I did see some information related to food quality – the need for pastured meats, free-range eggs, organic and local vegetables, and the like in Harcombe’s dietary recommendations.

 Nothing has changed from my fundamental belief that human beings should eat real food (especially grass-fed, naturally reared meat and naturally preserved meat).
 Avoid processed food, including meat processed by fake food companies.
 (6)

 Traditional Food Preparation

 I didn’t see much information about proper preparation, though I did find Harcombe dealing at length with all the problems MODERN processing and food preparation has foisted upon us, especially all the chemicals and additives and other junk put into the food supply.
-She even sings the praises of liver, “ This is why I describe liver as the most nutritious food on the planet.”
-(7)
+She even sings the praises of liver, “ This is why I describe (8)

 Fat and Cholesterol

-I tried to find out who influenced Harcombe’s views on nutrition, but came up with no clear leads.
+I tried to find out who influenced Harcombe’s views on nutrition but came up with no clear leads.
 Regardless of where she is getting her views, it is great to see someone on the other side of the pond taking the popular dietary myths to task.
-(8)
+(9)

 She also provided me with a wonderful quote that she pulled from the pages of history.

 For a modern disease to be related to an old fashioned food is one of the most ludicrous things I have ever heard in my life.
 Peter Cleave, Surgeon Captain, (1906-1983)